 The Watauga Club met for the first time.
-The club was formed by progressive-minded young men who were investigating way to strengthen all aspects of North Carolina, including creation of an industrial school.
+The club was formed by young men who were investigating way to strengthen all aspects of North Carolina, including creation of an industrial school.

-The speaker was Charles W. Dabney, member of the Watauga Club and President of the University of Tennessee.
+The speaker was Charles W. Dabney, member of the Watauga Club and president of the University of Tennessee.

 Peele Hall was built by Hobart Brown Upjohn and named for William Joseph Peele, founder of the Watauga Club.